On Air Now

 Smooth Classics at Seven with Zeb Soanes 7pm - 10pm

 19 June 2018, 16:36 | Updated: 20 June 2018, 09:28

-Hundreds of travellers were brought to a standstill on one of the UK’s busiest motorways this weekend – because a horse was on the loose.
-But then a string quartet appeared and played Pachelbel
+When hundreds of travellers were brought to a standstill on one of the UK’s busiest motorways because a horse was on the loose, a string quartet appeared and played Pachelbel

-Among the many people stuck in stationary traffic on the M5 this weekend were four musicians.
+Among the many people stuck in stationary traffic on the M5 a few weekends ago were four musicians.

 Lu Jeffrey, one of the violinists who performed in the memorable impromptu concert, told the paper: "It was a lovely moment, one the quartet will treasure.
 'Between us we have played some of the most incredible concert venues globally and the one afternoon you play the M5 it all goes crazy."